iamiranjbar/JobOonJa-Frontend/README.md

 This repository contains the frontend side code.
 In this project, we learned to develop a frontend for our website.
 At first, we do it by html and css.
 Then we completed it by React framework.

 Different phases of project defines as tags.
+Final version of project is on the development branch.